– By Laura O’Neill, Vice President/Director, Greater Boston

 A thank you plan should be as individual and dynamic as your organization.
 The Munshine Group is here to help you make the most of your donor engagement, from planning the ask to extending the thank you.

-Laura O’Neill brings a deep knowledge of development and the philanthropic and business markets, and has extensive experience supporting nonprofits, with a focus on museums and military organizations.
+Laura O’Neill brings a deep knowledge of development and the philanthropic and business markets, and has extensive experience supporting nonprofits.